 Money Market is important for the economic growth of the country.
 The importance of it can be described more clearly below:

-- Money Market fulfills the finance needs of the trade and industry as & when required.
+- It fulfills the finance needs of the trade and industry as & when required.

 - By selling the treasury bills, the government can quickly raise the short-term capital from the market with a low rate of interest.

-- Money Market helps the RBI to formulate and implement the monetary policies, and to accomplish its open market operations on a large scale.
+- It helps the RBI to formulate and implement the monetary policies, and to accomplish its open market operations on a large scale.

-- Money Market helps the RBI to regulate the funds in the market and provides commercial papers for rediscount.
+- It helps the RBI to regulate the funds in the market and provides commercial papers for rediscount.